 2. Modernize existing applications

-Companies using legacy systems often have to spend days or weeks to make minimal changes to their applications.
+Companies using legacy systems often have to spend days or weeks making minimal changes to their applications.
 For major changes, that time could extend to months.
 Cloud computing not only reduces the time needed to make changes, but it also provides a scalable platform for your existing legacy applications.

 Find a Cloud solution that fits your goals